9 Ways to Get Your Energy Back

 Some people get a burst of energy first thing in the morning.
 They're often called morning larks.
 Night owls are people who are at their best at the end of the day.

-These individual differences in daily energy patterns are determined genetically and can be tough to change.
+These individual differences in daily energy patterns are determined by brain structure and genetics, so they can be tough to change.
 Instead, become aware of your own circadian rhythms.
 Then schedule demanding activities when your energy levels are typically at their peak.

 8. Shed extra weight.

-Losing extra weight can provide a powerful energy boost, according to Johns Hopkins University researcher Kerry Stewart.
+Losing extra weight can provide a powerful energy boost, says Stewart, of Johns Hopkins University.
 Even small reductions in body fat improve mood, vigor, and quality of life.

 Most weight loss experts recommend cutting back on portion sizes, eating balanced meals, and increasing physical activity.